pinax/pinax-forums/README.rst

 Documentation
 ---------------

-The pinax-forums documentation is currently under construction.
-If you would like to help us write documentation, please join our Pinax Project Slack channel and let us know!
+The ``pinax-forums`` documentation is currently under construction.
+If you would like to help us write documentation, please join our Pinax Project Slack team and let us know!
 The Pinax documentation is available at http://pinaxproject.com/pinax/.

 Contribute
 ----------------

-See our How to Contribute (http://pinaxproject.com/pinax/how_to_contribute/) section for an overview on how contributing to Pinax works.
+See this blog post http://blog.pinaxproject.com/2016/02/26/recap-february-pinax-hangout/ including a video, or our How to Contribute (http://pinaxproject.com/pinax/how_to_contribute/) section for an overview on how contributing to Pinax works.
 For concrete contribution ideas, please see our Ways to Contribute/What We Need Help With (http://pinaxproject.com/pinax/ways_to_contribute/) section.

 In case of any questions, we would recommend for you to join our Pinax Slack team (http://slack.pinaxproject.com) and ping us there instead of creating an issue on GitHub.
 Creating issues on GitHub is of course also valid but we are usually able to help you faster if you ping us in Slack.